 The ACLU of Arizona does not endorse or oppose candidates.

-We will track the candidates’ public statements and commitments on the campaign trail.
+Commitments on this page were gathered from the ACLU of Arizona candidate questionnaire, town halls, candidate’s websites, and other public statements made on the campaign trail.
 To submit a statement for consideration, email

 Policy: Set a Specific Decarceration Goal